[?] Subscribe To This Site

 As Christian artists, we have been blessed with varying abilities and skill.
 Some of us are saplings while others are mature trees.
 The final fruit will reflect our careful tending, or our callous neglect.

 Here are the powerful lessons of the fig tree for me.
-In a way, they form the basis for any goals that I set this year 2010.
+In a way, they form the basis for any goals that I set.

 • I will nurture the soil that I am planted in,